Babugouda/docs/Transactions.md

 The Transaction Manager coordinates all of this through a protocol called Two Phase Commit (2PC).
 This protocol also has to be supported by the individual resources.
 In terms of datasources, an XA datasource is a data source that can participate in an XA global transaction.
 A non-XA datasource generally can't participate in a global transaction (sort of - some people implement what's called a "last participant" optimization that can let you do this for exactly one non-XA item).

-2 Phase commit
+## 2 Phase commit
 2 phase commit protocol is an atomic commitment protocol for distributed systems.
 This protocol as its name implies consists of two phases.
-The first one is commit-request phase in which transaction manager coordinates all of the transaction resources to commit or abort.
+The first one is commit-request phase in which transaction manager coordinates all the transaction resources to commit or abort.
 In the commit-phase, transaction manager decides to finalize operation by committing or aborting according to the votes of the each transaction resource.

-Q: Transactions:
-Making multiple SP calls transactional
-@Transactional(rollbackFor=Exception.class)
-public void performBothSProcsTransactionally(){
-   //executeSP1
-   //executeSP2
-}

-#ACID
+## ACID
 Atomicity − A transaction should be treated as a single unit of operation, which means either the entire sequence of operations is successful or unsuccessful.
 Consistency − This represents the consistency of the referential integrity of the database, unique primary keys in tables, etc.
 Isolation − There may be many transaction processing with the same data set at the same time.
 Each transaction should be isolated from others to prevent data corruption.